chevere/parameter/README.md

 ## Summary

-Parameter is a user-land typed layer abstraction around parameter-argument.
-Its goal is to provide *more* validation rules for PHP and is intended to be used in I/O validation systems.
+Parameter is a user-land validation library around parameter-argument, it extends built-in parameter validation rules using attributes backed on its own type system.

-Parameter enables to validate **any** type of arguments for **any** kind of data-structure.
+💡 Check [chevere/action](https://github.com/chevere/action) for a higher-level abstraction around this package.

 ## Quick start